MaksimB96/FitnessMadeMinimal/README.md

 ![Logo & Navbar](docs/features/main-logo-zoom.png)

 ### Footer
-    -footer conistant on all pages with hover effect in order to provide clear feedback on selection
+    -footer conistent on all pages with hover effect in order to provide clear feedback on selection -User stories adressed: 9, 12.

 ![Footer and Selection](docs/features/footer-hover.png)
 ![Footer and Selection](docs/features/footer.png)